-Your web browser will need to be configured in order to browse web sites on I2P and to utilize the outproxies available within I2P.
+A web browser will need to be configured to access sites and services on the I2P network, and to utilize outproxies.
 Below are walkthroughs for some of the most popular browsers.

 Firefox Profile for Windows

-If you are using Windows, the recommended way of accessing I2P is using the Firefox profile.
+If you are using Windows, the recommended way of accessing the I2P network is using the Firefox profile.

-If you do not wish to use that profile or are not on Windows, you need to configure your browser yourself.
-Read below on how to that.
+If you do not wish to use that profile or are not on Windows, you will need to configure a browser.

 A new way of automatically configuring the I2P Browser is currently being tested.
 It uses the Firefox's "Container Tabs" to build private browsing tools for use with I2P and I2P applications.

 It does pre-configuration of your browser by enabling some of the privacy Browser Settings like ResistFingerprinting, and enforces WebRTC proxy obedience.
 It also contains menus, shortcuts, and monitoring tools improving Firefox's integration with I2P.
-It is a by-product of the I2P Browser project.
+It should not substantially interfere with your non-I2P Firefox tabs.